National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Let's take a peak into the process...
 :::

-After clarifying all the data elements and study protocol, the next step is to curate an an analytic dataset.
+After clarifying all the data elements and study protocol, the next step is to curate an analytic dataset.
 Depending on the study design, this can be organized in multiple ways.
-In general, analytic datasets are organized at either the person or encounter level.
+In general, an analytic dataset is organized at either the person or encounter level.
-This means that you'll have a single analytic dataset that contains one row with facts about either an individual patient or an individual encounter.
+This means that you'll have a single analytic dataset per patient or one row per  encounter.
 This topic is covered in greater detail in the [Tools](tools.md) and [Best Practices](practices.md) chapters.

-Using the previously defined protocol, the informaticist will use the [concept set browser](tools.md#sec-tools-concepts) to identify or create concept sets of relevance to the study and begin to pull together the analytic dataset in a [code workbook](tools.md#sec-tools-apps-workbook) or [code repository](tools.md#sec-tools-apps-repo) in the N3C Enclave.
+Using the previously defined protocol, the informaticist will use the [concept set browser](tools.md#sec-tools-concepts) to identify or create relevant concept sets and prepare the analytic dataset in a [code workbook](tools.md#sec-tools-apps-workbook) or [code repository](tools.md#sec-tools-apps-repo) in the N3C Enclave.
 This will be a time-intensive process that, once completed, will result in a dataset that is ready for analysis, which can be handed off to the team's statistician for analysis.
 [N3C Logic Liaison fact tables and templates](tools.md#sec-tools-store-ll) are available to help build these datasets more quickly using defined pipelines where the custom concept sets can quickly be added as inputs.